 Our employment services cover a large number of topics.
 Here is an overview of how we can help:

-- Understand how to properly write a CV.
+- Understand how to write a Canadian resume;

 - Know how to use the right resume format, chronological versus functional;